 - Will equip attendees with new skills or strengthen existing skills.

 - Will promote active learning by making effective use of audience engagement techniques.

 - Is relevant to the overall conference theme of Growing Talent and fits within a specific stream.

 Recommendations for Preparing a Successful Proposal

 - Know your audience.
-What can you offer that is likely to be relevant and useful to attendees?
-Include the takeaways.
+Ensure your proposal is likely to be relevant and useful to attendees and includes the takeaways.

 - Focus your proposal on something specific and unique with implications for the future of the PSE system (e.g., a successful initiative or research project).

-- Do not be afraid to go deep!
+- Don’t be afraid to go deep!
 Many of our attendees are seeking advanced, in-depth content.

 - Describe the evidence you will be using to support your presentation.